chagilguiab/hrr37-mvp/README.md

   > Track your characters' stats, exp, and talents in one app.
 No more shuffling through the rulebook for the Talent Store; reference and purchase from the Talent Store here, and have your exp automatically adjusted!
 App supports storing records by player name.

 ## Streamlined Logistics Means Quicker Setup and Takedown ##
-  > No more scrambling for tiny stat-sheets and shuffling through the rulebook between game sessions to make Talent purchases; fire up the app and get the good stuff immediately.
+  > No more scrambling for tiny stat-sheets and shuffling through the rulebook between game sessions to make Talent purchases; fire up the app and get to the good stuff immediately.

 ## Our Guarantee ##
   > ![](https://i.imgur.com/dRsvFsf.png) - Brock Ross, Head of PR